Validation Standards for Building Simulation Software

 Table of Contents

-Validation standards such as ASHRAE Standard 140, EN 15255/15265, EN 13791 and CIBSE TM 33 verify the correct implementation of physical algorithms in building simulation software using defined test cases with reference results.
-For summer thermal protection in Germany, EN 13791 and DIN 4108-2 are the decisive standards; internationally, ASHRAE 140 is the minimum requirement.
+Validation standards such as ASHRAE Standard 140, EN 15255/15265 (now superseded by EN ISO 52016-1), EN ISO 13791 and CIBSE TM 33 verify the correct implementation of physical algorithms in building simulation software using defined test cases with reference results.
+For summer thermal protection in Germany, DIN 4108-2 is the decisive standard; it references EN ISO 13791 as the validation framework for the simulation tool used.
+Internationally, ASHRAE 140 is the minimum requirement.
 A program’s published validation documentation is a key selection criterion for engineers and designers.

 Why validation?